pyinvoke/invoke/sites/docs/concepts/configuration.rst

 In brief, the order in which configuration values are loaded (and overridden - each new level overrides the one above it) is as follows:

+#. **Internal default values** for behaviors which are controllable via
+   configuration.
+See :ref:`default-values` for details.
 #. **Collection-driven configurations** defined in tasks modules via
    `.Collection.configure`.
 (See :ref:`collection-configuration` below for
    details.)